sorenmc/foodReviews/README.md

 # foodReviews

 ## Resume
-Machinelearning project predicting if a text review was negative or positive.
+Predicting if a text review was negative or positive.
 [Data can be found here][1]

 There are 1883 examples.
 The data was split into 70% training, 15% validation and 15% test.
 Bayesian optimization from the framework "bayesian-optimization" and 10-fold cross validation